 Rest and apply ice or cold therapy.
-The is to help reduce pain and inflammation.
-Cold should be applied for 10 minutes every hour until the pain and swelling have gone down.
+The helps reduce pain and inflammation.
+Apply a cold compression wrap for 10 minutes every hour, or until the pain and swelling have gone down.

 Wear a padded elbow support to protect the inflamed bursa, especially for activities where you put pressure on your elbow for long periods.
 Avoid leaning your elbows at a desk or table.